Nicolas-Manriquez/Volume-control-Embedded-systems-/README.md

 # Volume-control-Embedded-systems-
-text Analog volume control for computers using an ESP32-C6 and a standard Arduino-style potentiometer.
+Analog volume control for computers using an ESP32-C6 and a standard Arduino-style potentiometer.
 Designed as a modular foundation for additional volume control methods (rotary encoders, touch sensors, remote controls, software interfaces, etc.), adaptable to different applications and setups.